Academic Enrichment | Repton School

 With a focus on hands-on learning and real-world applications, Reptonians are equipped to solve material problems facing their generation.
 University standard facilities such as the Science Priory complete with its own observatory sit at the heart of the Repton making learning accessible in an inspirational setting.

-Repton is home to plentiful clubs and societies and regular talks and workshops with speakers such as Professor Robert Winston are well attended.
-The Engineering Society recently designed and built a functioning hovercraft whilst MedSoc participated in a fracture workshop with a leading orthopaedic surgeon.
+Repton is home to plentiful clubs and societies and regular talks and workshops with speakers such as Andy Haldane are well attended.
+The Debating Society engage in both English and French debating competitions.
+MedSoc participated in a fracture workshop with a leading orthopaedic surgeon.
 Greenpower Racing is popular at both Repton and Repton Prep with a new workshop constructed to facilitate the design and development of a bespoke F24+ car raced by pupils.

 EPQ